webixly/Netguard-V2/README.md

 <div align="center">

-⭐ Star the project if you find it useful.
+⭐ If you find this project useful, consider giving it a star.

 </div>